Beyond Brown

 An interesting side effect of writing something that is fully system legal (well, almost.
 Atari never encouraged Line-A much or advised using it).
 When we tried it in different setups, it just worked.
 ST Low, St Medium, ST High (not quite correct colours but it’s visible), all check out.
 Then on TT, TT Low/Medium/High, all good.
 It also works on Falcon resolutions apart from High Colour ones where the poor thing crashes spectacularly.

-Note that the optimisation originators are a bit approximate, as there were a lot of discussions between me and tIn during those 6 hours of optimisation.
+Note that the optimisation originators are a bit approximate, as there were a lot of discussions between myself and tIn during those 6 hours of optimisation.
 Something one said might have made the other think of something, or perhaps not.
 No matter what, it was certainly a group effort.

 Of course when we hit the magic 256 number we just stopped right there.
 There might be a couple of other optimisations to try (for example there are some questionable rewrites in the Line-A init that could yield a few bytes more).
 But frankly, we stopped caring at that point.
 If we wanted to bring the actual file size down to 256 bytes we’d have to chop off another 32 bytes, and really it didn’t seem that possible.
 Also, spending 7-8 hours of size optimising was more than enough for either of us, and we weren’t going to pick this up a later day.
 So: 256+32 it is.